 - Lunch needs to be eaten at a personal work station or off campus.
 Each classroom will have a small refrigerator or cooler available for lunch storage.

 - If any student is asked to leave because of a health concern, the other students and instructor can choose whether or not to continue the course, or end it at that time.
 Pro-rated tuition refunds will be issued as gift certificates; materials fee refunds will be a case-by-case basis.

 - While we will do our best to take all reasonable steps to create a safe learning environment for you, there is an inherent level of risk in participating in a class.
 Students will be asked to sign a liability waiver that acknowledges you are aware of this risk and are assuming it willingly.

 - Required materials and tools; please carefully review the list at our website.

 - A water bottle

 - If you are bringing lunch to campus, please be aware that we do not currently have a common area available.
 At this time, there will be no coffee or tea available on campus.
-We hope to be able to offer this service in the coming months.

 - Please be sure to bring masks/facial coverings that fit you well and can be worn for an extended period of time.
 On the North House campus the term face mask means covering the nose, mouth and chin and consisting of at least two layers of fabric (or a commercial mask).